abhi012323/taskmanager/README.md

 Set Up Environment Variables:

     Create a .env file in the root directory of your project.
-    Add the following environment variable:
+    Add the following environment variables:

     env

-    REACT_APP_API_URL=http://localhost:5000/api
+    MONGO_URI=mongodb://admin:azad9872@localhost:27017/myDatabase?authSource=admin
+    JWT_SECRET=your_jwt_secret

-Start the Development Server:
+Start the Server:

 bash

     npm start

-    The application will run on http://localhost:3000.
+    The server will start on http://localhost:5000.

 Project Structure

-    src/
-        components/: Reusable React components like forms, task lists, etc. features/: Contains Redux slices and related files. pages/: Specific page components like Login, Register, TaskManager. services/: API service functions using Axios.
-        store/: Redux store configuration.
-        App.js: Main application component.
-        index.js: Entry point of the application.

-Available Scripts

-In the project directory, you can run:

-    npm start: Runs the app in development mode. npm test: Launches the test runner.
-    npm run build: Builds the app for production. npm run eject: Ejects the configuration files for customization.

-State Management

-    Redux: The application uses Redux for state management, with slices for managing user authentication and tasks.
+    routes/: Contains route definitions for authentication (auth.js) and task management (tasks.js). models/: Contains Mongoose models for User and Task. controllers/: (Optional) If you have a controllers folder, this is where the business logic for routes resides. config/: Contains configuration files (if any).
+    middleware/: (Optional) Middleware for authentication, error handling, etc.

 API Endpoints

-The frontend interacts with the following backend API endpoints:
 User Authentication

     Register a New User